• Home

 Once you arrive at Taichung HSR Station, make your way to Exit 5, where you’ll find the Nantou Tour Bus ticket booth.
 The staff speak great English and are really helpful.
 Don’t forget to grab a map and the bus timetable while you’re there!

 While it’s possible to pay with your Easy Card or buy a one-way ticket, it’s worth investing in the Cingjing Farm Pass.
 The pass costs NT$600 for a return ticket (valid up to 15 days from departure) and includes access to Cingjing Farm, Cingjing Skywalk, and discounted admission to the Little Swiss-Garden.
+Please note, bus tickets cannot be reserved in advance, so try to be at the station a little earlier so that you have time to line up.

 Direct Nantou Bus from Taichung HSR Station to Qingjing:

-Buses depart at 8:50 am, 9:35 am, 10:15 am, and 11:35 am from Taichung HSR Station daily.
-There is also an additional bus which leaves at 12:35 pm on weekends and special holidays.
+Buses to Cingjing Farm depart from Platform 3 at 8:50 am, 9:35 am, 10:15 am, and 11:35 am from Taichung HSR Station daily.

-- Bus Fare: A one-way bus ticket to Cingjing Farm costs NT$239, but as mentioned, I highly recommend getting the Cingjing Pass instead (NT$600).
+• Bus Fare: A one-way bus ticket to Cingjing Farm costs NT$239, but as mentioned, I highly recommend getting the Cingjing Pass instead (NT$600).

 Insider’s Tip: Whichever bus you take, it’s crucial to ask your hotel where to get off as only the main stops are indicated on the bus schedule.
 The hotels are quite spread out in Cingjing, and since the little town is set on a mountain, it would be a nightmare tugging along your luggage.
 The bus announcements are in English and Chinese, but it’s best to keep Google Maps open to keep track of your whereabouts.